Table of Contents

 Ideal for

 Startups and developer teams seeking an open-source platform that combines authentication, MFA, and data management.
-Supabase is best suited for projects that want to stay lightweight and self-directed while retaining flexibility to integrate advanced MFA or passwordless options through tools like Descope for more complex, adaptive authentication needs.
+Supabase is best suited for projects that want to stay lightweight and self-directed while retaining flexibility to integrate more advanced or adaptive authentication needs down the line.

 Authentik